TreezCode/Friend-Finder-Express/README.md

 1. Copy this repository from github by using clone.
 2. Git clone repository in IDE of choice
 3. Navigate to proper directory in IDE
-4. If all pre-requisites are met, initalize the app by typing any of the following commands:
+4. If all pre-requisites are met, initalize the app by typing the command `node server.js`
-  * `node server.js`
 5. ENJOY!

 ## Technologies Used 💻